If you’re looking for some LinkedIn profile tips, you’re most likely in one of these situations:

 Right Now: Punch up your posts.
 Make them catchy or delete them.

-Your profile should be geared toward the right people, not all people.
+Your LinkedIn profile should be geared toward the right people, not all people.
 Think about your target audience or demographic.
 Who are your people?
-Your target audience you need to appeal to is the group of people upon whom you are dependent to become more successful.
-Here are a couple of examples:
+The target audience you need to appeal to is the group of people you depend on to become more successful.
+Here are some examples:

 - If you’re climbing your industry’s ladder, you need to prove to your peers and superiors that you are the right fit for advanced opportunities.